Capturing High Yield Rewards

 DATABASE accuracy LONGEVITY--

 Years of research, modeling, analysis, multi-mainframe computer power, and a pristine data base of more than 100,000 world stock and futures markets reaching back up to 50 years has made CSI the natural choice as a market support tool for identifying spread trading opportunities.
 Typical spreads involve fundamentally related (correlated) pairs of stocks w/ stocks, futures w/ futures, and stocks against futures.
 CSI is the premier error free choice among Google, Yahoo! and Microsoft Network so most already know of our reputation as the most error-free data supplier in the market data business.
 Pair trading is a form of spread trading whereby trading correlated markets in pairs, traders can harness natural fundamental forces which tend to bring related markets together and benefit from the experience.

-CSI's Correlation analysis studies over five billion market pairs each day, and computes the level of correlation between such pairs over periods of daily information that range from two years to 30 years into the past.
+CSI's Correlation analysis studies hundreds of millions of market pairs each day, and computes the level of correlation between such pairs over periods of daily information that range from two years to 30 years into the past.
 We suggest using a default of 20 years of daily summary price information.
 This massive daily computing effort is completed minutes after world markets close daily.
 Customers can search for trading opportunities between any proposed pair of markets, any market against all other world markets, or all markets against all other markets, and uncover the merits of trading any one or more of the resulting billions of pairs for each and every time period chosen.